the-drunk-coder/megra-public-samples/README.md

-# megra-public-samples
+# Mégra Public Samples
-a basic sample set to follow the megra tutorial
+A basic sample set to follow the megra tutorial.